parthigeo/skafdev/README.md

 * [_Ksync_ from Vaporware](https://vapor-ware.github.io/ksync/ "Ksync's homepage")

 ## Operating Modes
-Two modes of operation are supported i.e. DEV & RUN command execution modes
+Two execution modes mentioned below are supported.
+We will cover `dev` mode in this guide.

 `skaffold dev`